Paul Kennedy (host)

-Paul Kennedy is a broadcast journalist who works at the Canadian Broadcasting Corporation.
+Paul Kennedy is a broadcast journalist who worked at the Canadian Broadcasting Corporation.
 He is a veteran broadcaster and award-winning documentarist, and is best known for being the host of the program Ideas on CBC Radio One from 1999 to his retirement in 2019.

 In 1977, he researched and wrote his first documentary segment (on the subject of the fur trade), titled The Fur Trade Revisited.
 This was featured in an Ideas series entitled Red Man, White World.

 While hosting Ideas, Kennedy continued to do documentary work.

 Education

 Born and raised in St. Catharines, Ontario, Kennedy has a Bachelor of Arts degree from Queen's University, Kingston, Ontario, and a Master of Letters degree from the University of Edinburgh, Scotland.
 He has also done postgraduate work at the University of Toronto, where he studied with the media theoretician Marshall McLuhan.